Dynatrace/backstage-plugin/README.md

 See the `index.ts` file in this repository (`packages/backend/src/index.ts`) for a full example.

-### Add environment connection(s)
+### Add Dynatrace environment connection

-Create a `app-config.local.yaml` file (excluded by .gitignore) configuring the connection to the Dynatrace environment:
+Create or update the `app-config.local.yaml` file (excluded by .gitignore) configuring the connection to the Dynatrace environment:

 ```yaml
 dynatrace: